Slow Cooked BBQ Beef Brisket

 FAQ

-- How do I keep the brisket from drying out?
+- How do I know when the brisket is done and not still tough?

-- Can I use a slow cooker instead of the oven?
+- Can I cook this brisket in a slow cooker instead of the oven?

 Serving Suggestions